ksu-is/ExpenseTracker/projectroadmap.md

 - [x] Add a remove expense function.
 - [x] Add a filter for yearly expeneses.
 - [x] Add a list categories function.
+- [x] Add comments to describe the code.
 - [x] Run and review code.
 - [ ] Create a presentation.